Shuunen/repo-checker/README.md

 ### quiet

-`--quiet` repo-checker will works silently without output-ing to console, will keep output to logfile.
+`--quiet` repo-checker will works silently without output-ing to console, will only output to log file.

 ## Todo